 THE EVOLUTION OF BOAT CONSTRUCTION

-boats.
-Builders developed sophisticated wood construction methods, but
+timber into wooden boats.
+Builders developed sophisticated wood

 boats over the last thirty years was built on the perception of low